Getting Married at Harvest

 - Harvest Barrie affirms the biblical standard of marriage being one man and one woman bound together in a lifelong monogamous union.

-To help you through this journey, we are providing a seven-week course that focuses on your relationship by offering mentoring, dynamic teaching, and plenty of resources that will prepare you for what lies ahead.
+To help you through this journey, we are providing a course that focuses on your relationship by offering mentoring, dynamic teaching, and plenty of resources that will prepare you for what lies ahead.
+You will have a premarital counselling session with pastor Roger, then will be paired up with mentors to work through the book “Tying the Knot” by Rob Green.
 Please take a moment to read our premarital counselling policy.